OthmanB/Spectra-Simulator-C/README.md

 * Heights:
 	- Variations of heights are rescaled using Solar Heights for l=0 modes

-	- Due to the fact that we impose Inertia(l=1).Width(l=1) = Inertia(l=0).Width(l=0), the Heights of l=1 mixed modes are function of sqrt(1-ksi) and scale with the height of l=0 modes, modulo the bolometric visbility [Valid since an update on 27 August 2019].
+	- *[Code update on 27 August 2019]* Due to the fact that we impose Inertia(l=1).Width(l=1) = Inertia(l=0).Width(l=0), the Heights of l=1 mixed modes are function of sqrt(1-ksi) and scale with the height of l=0 modes, modulo the bolometric visbility.
 	This is the result from discussion with Kevin Belkacem.
 Note however that this assumption might only be valid for not-too-evolved RGB stars and for subgiants (see Belkacem+2018, 'Angular momentum redistribution by mixed modes in evolved low-mass stars')

 	- Bolometric visibilities in height are assumed to be V(l=0) = 1, V(l=1) = 1.5, V(l=2) =0.5 , V(l=3) =0.07

 * Widths: